The BCITSA Mentorship Program includes 3 streams:

 Are you a BCIT student currently in full-time programs?
 Apply to volunteer as an International Peer Mentor!
 It’s a unique opportunity to volunteer in a leadership role within the BCIT community and to make a real difference in the lives of new international students – all while having a lot of fun and enjoying fantastic benefits!

-Please see the International Peer Mentoring Volunteer Position Description for more information.
+Please see the International Peer Mentoring Volunteer Position Description and the International Peer Mentoring Schedule for more information

 If you are interested in volunteering as an International Peer Mentor for the Fall 2020 term, please click here to fill in an application.
 To qualify, you must be a students during the Fall 2020 term (September – December).